Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 ## %project_engine_deploy

-**For Azure, we're still working on the parameters keyvaultresourcegroup and networkresourcegroup.**

 **Description**: Deploy an engine for the project.
 The deployment process takes a few minutes to complete.
 On successful deployment, a password is generated.

 **Usage**: